 Rain and Sunshine

 Evidence from the USA (pdf), Spain and the Netherlands suggests that for each extra inch of rain fall on voting day, turnout reduces by around one per cent.
 Conversely, sunny weather and higher temperatures increase turn out (but not in Sweden where poor weather made no difference to turn out).
 There are also some more intriguing meteorological effects on voting.
 For instance, based on evidence that people’s attitudes towards climate change are influenced by the local weather (higher temperatures increase belief in man-made global warming), the UK’s Green Party might wish for a heat wave to strike at election time.
-Yet local sunshine was also found to increase approval ratings for US President George W Bush when he was in office, so perhaps Prime Minister Cameron would also benefit from a sunny spell.
+Yet local sunshine was also found to increase approval ratings for US President George W Bush when he was in office, so as I write today, perhaps current Prime Minister Cameron would also benefit from a sunny spell.
 But consider too how poor weather affects people’s risk aversion.
 A study presented in 2013 showed that people are less likely to vote for risky candidates when the weather is poor.
-A key feature of this General Election is said to be the rise of minor parties and untested candidates.
+A key feature of the General Election here in the UK is said to be the rise of minor parties and untested candidates.
 Perhaps the major parties should start their rain dances?

 Shark Attacks, Sports Results and Storms